 WHAT WE DO

-The current state of the church (Body of Christ) has falling into a Galatians mentality.
+The current state of the church (Body of Christ) has fallen into Galatian's mentality.
 Many churches have watered-down the Gospel, pursued a seeker-friendly atmosphere to increase their numbers and focus on feel good topical sermons which has created a church body of self-deceived professing "Christians" who know very little about the Bible and know next to nothing about who God is, the depravity of man and the rich, profound truths of God's Word.
 We also see this type of either watered-down teaching or outright false teaching being exported to other nations by missionaries and "evangelist" corrupting the beautiful truths of the Gospel with unbiblical interpretations, emotionalism, word and faith false doctrines, outright heresies and further distancing their teachings from the inerrant and sufficient Word of God, the Bible.

 We are called to share not our biblical interpretations, not a denomination biblical interpretation but teach what the Bible actually says while understanding that there are many subjects in the bible which are a mystery but because of our faith in Jesus Christ and the sovereignty of our awesome God we trust in His word, even in the areas which are difficult for humans to understand.
 Because of our fear of God and love of His word, we carefully teach undisputable truths of the Bible in order to glorify God and bring man to a deeper understanding of Him allowing the Holy Spirit to regenerate souls to bring them to repentance and salvation.